Following God even when it is difficult

 ‘Because I care about you,’ was his answer.

 Fernando told me that since that visit, her mother has softened towards him and Nury, and to their work.
-She is grateful for their care for her daughter.
+She is grateful that they care for her daughter.
 The woman still trafficks drugs – but she tells her daughter to pay attention to her ‘uncle’ Fernando.
 He says he is now able to be an authority figure to her.
 He hopes he is someone she might listen to.

 Fernando describes what he sees in his work: ‘Sometimes God moves, sometimes not, but this kind of attitude to people is the only way they may hear the gospel.’
 He and Nury believe that even if they can’t see God working and transforming people’s lives at the moment, that doesn’t mean he isn’t working and that change won’t happen.
 They don’t want to give up on people, because they never know when something will happen.